freerasmea/freerasmea.github.io/_posts/2015-05-06-existing-and-resisting.md

 SJP Columbia will be hosting an exclusive Palestinian women's panel on May 6th.
 We will be joined with these powerhouses: Rasmea Odeh, Faten Dabis, Sahar Halabi, and Rania Salem as they share their narratives.

-When: Tuesday, May 6th, 7pm
+When: Wednesday, May 6th, 7pm
 <br>Where: 624 S. Michigan Ave, Collins Hall 6th Floor